DaSalba/Image2GB/README.md

 1. Download and install [MSYS2](https://www.msys2.org/) (follow instructions to update it).
-2. Run MSYS2 MinGW (32 or 64-bit according to your OS).
+2. Run MSYS2 MinGW (32 or 64-bit according to your OS, the next steps use 64).
 3. Run:

 	`pacman -S mingw-w64-x86_64-gimp mingw-w64-x86_64-gcc mingw-w64-x86_64-pkg-config`